Is your mobility issue holding you back and keeping you from enjoying life as you once did?

 On the other side of the pond, this is an excellent transport wheelchair.
 Here…needs and preferences tend to be different.
 Not only is the X1 Lightweight Transit Wheelchair a bit heavy to be considered a good transport chair in the US market, but since you’ll pay a premium to have it imported, it’s vastly more expensive than better transport chairs offered locally.

-It’s the same model as the X1 Lightweight, described above, with the only difference being that the manufacturer has installed 12” transport wheels in the place of 24” wheelchair wheels.
+It’s the same model as the X1 Lightweight, described above, with the only difference being that the manufacturer has installed 12” transport wheels in place of 24” wheelchair wheels.

-While the frame is very well suited to a lightweight, general duty wheelchair, it’s decidedly less so when converted to a transport chair, which was another factor in our relatively low rating of this model and configuration.
+While the frame is very well suited to a lightweight, general-duty wheelchair, it’s decidedly less so when converted to a transport chair, which was another factor in our relatively low rating of this model and configuration.

 Other Excel Wheelchair Models